 speaker

 Operator

-Our next question.
-Comes from the line of Michael Zuremski of BMO.
+Our next question comes from the line of Michael Zaremski of BMO.
 Your question, please, Michael.

 speaker

-Oh, great.
+Great.
 Thanks.
-Just a quick follow up probably for Craig, but I'm on the real estate returns.
-You know, I guess I probably should know this, but I don't think I don't think we all fully appreciate it.
-Does the, how does the, is it a mark to market there or how does that work?
-I think we appreciate how private equity works and you know, sometimes a lag and how the private equity firms mark that, which I think are third parties, but remind us how the marks are created on your real estate portfolio.
+Just a quick follow-up probably for Craig.
+But on the real estate returns, you know, I guess I probably should know this, but I don't think we all fully appreciate it.
+Does the Is it a mark-to-market there, or how does that work?
+I think we appreciate how private equity works and sometimes a lag and how the private equity firms mark that, which I think are third parties.
+But can you remind us how the marks are created on your real estate portfolio?
 Thanks.

+speaker